-ASSET MANAGEMENT

-Rain Dog offers discretionary asset management services to advisory Clients.
-Rain Dog will offer Clients ongoing asset management services through determining individual investment goals, time horizons, objectives, and risk tolerance.
-Investment strategies, investment selection, asset allocation, portfolio monitoring and the overall investment program will be based on the above factors.
-The Client will authorize Rain Dog discretionary authority to execute selected investment program transactions as stated within the Investment Advisory Agreement.
-Rain Dog's investment strategy relies primarily on the use of traditional index funds.
-This includes open-end mutual funds and exchange-traded funds and includes funds that invest in US and international equities, US and international bonds, real estate, and commodities.
+Asset Management

+Rain Dog offers Clients ongoing discretionary asset management services through determining individual investment goals, time horizons, objectives, and risk tolerance.

+Rain Dog creates an Investment Policy Statement for each client that summarizes the client's current situation and then constructs investment strategies, asset allocation, investment selection, portfolio monitoring and an overall investment program based on the above factors.

+Discretionary Authority

+The Client will authorize discretionary authority to Rain Dog to execute selected investment program transactions as stated within the Investment Advisory Agreement.

+Financial Planning

 As part of the recommendations provided, the Client may have a financial plan completed.
-This may include, but is not limited to a thorough review of all applicable topics such as Wills, Estate Plans and Trusts, Investments, Taxes, Qualified Plans, Insurance, Retirement Income, Social Security, and College Planning.
+This may include, but is not limited to a thorough review of topics such as Wills, Estate Plans and Trusts, Investments, Taxes, Qualified Plans, Insurance, Retirement Income, Social Security, and College Planning.
 The Client is under no obligation to act upon Rain Dog's recommendation.
 If the Client elects to act on any of the recommendations, the Client is under no obligation to effect the transaction through Rain Dog.
 This service will be provided at no additional cost to the Client.